mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on Krain and Mirror, two worlds with suitable environments for the high-gravity-oriented human Minor Race.
-The Geonee are eager to get a foothold in the Core market and an overemphasis on military matters in Ch’naar has them believing they can make a splash by focusing on commercial pursuits by rapidly increasing the Tech Levels of both worlds and making them viable players in the
+The Geonee are eager to get a foothold in the Core market and an overemphasis on military matters in Ch'naar has them believing they can make a splash by focusing on commercial pursuits by rapidly increasing the Tech Levels of both worlds and making them viable players in the